Quid Pro Quo Sexual Harassment

 “Quid pro quo” is Latin for “something for something.”
 In sexual harassment, “quid pro quo” refers to situations where an employee is offered something — a promotion, a desired assignment, or any employment benefit — in exchange for a sexual encounter, a date or anything that crosses the line into sexual harassment.
 Quid pro quo sexual harassment is wrong and illegal under federal, Pennsylvania and New Jersey law.
 Victims are owed compensation.

-Philadelphia Quid Pro Quo Sexual Harassment Lawyer
+Philadelphia and New Jersey Quid Pro Quo Sexual Harassment Lawyer

 At Console Mattiacci Law, LLC, we fight for the victims of on-the-job harassment, including those harassed in quid pro quo sexual harassment.
 If you are a victim of this type of sexual harassment, it is important to understand that you have rights.
 A dedicated Philadelphia quid pro quo sexual harassment lawyer from Console Mattiacci Law, LLC can help you protect and exercise those rights, and get the compensation you deserve.